Step by step setting up a VPN server

 Let's check the UFW configuration, should look like this:

-This is very usefull, since some of the times you just want to be connected to your VPN to have the server/vpn networks accessible, and sometimes (like in the scenarious mentioned before) you want to hide and encrypt your traffic.
+This is very usefull, since some of the times you just want to be connected to your VPN to have the server/VPN networks accessible, and sometimes (like in the scenarious mentioned before) you want to hide and encrypt your traffic.

 We put a lot! of effort in development, testing and documentation - to make difficult things like security, VPN easy and good looking.
 So for now, we kindly ask you to: